Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

 [LinkedIn Event](https://www.linkedin.com/events/6824212767390756864/)

-# October 2th
+## How To Build And Grow Tech Products To 500k+ Users For Free
 Thanks to everyone who joined us today about building + growing personal projects with 500K+ users!
 Session recap:
 **We are extremely bullish on personal projects.**
 * They can be just as valuable  (or more) as work experience if you get users
 * Best non-professional learning, you’re creating “business impact” on your own
 * Personal projects can help many people, it’s impactful work
 * Showing off your interests can unlock career paths
 * Hacking on stuff is fun + fulfilling

 **Minimum Viable Product**

 **Just 1 Thing**
 * A good initial product is something that solves a specific user problem in a hyper-targeted way.
 Keep it simple, focused, and polished.
 * Your goal is to have as few features as possible
 * Go for depth over breadth.
 It’s far better to have 1 feature with extremely high quality vs. several with average to low quality.
 * It’s ok if you want to do more, plan out your vision in terms of phases, and be clear about which phase you’re working on.
-    * Features you might not need: login/signup, a back-end, or a marketplace **Quality Is Key.
+* Features you might not need: login/signup, a back-end, or a marketplace

+**Quality Is Key.
 And Difficult.**
 * With the software boom, effectively every original idea has been exhausted.
 Innovation is overrated, execution is underrated
 * Create apps with the highest quality, which is best for your learning and will get you more users.
 * Think through the edge cases (Random Name Picker example: empty state, invalid input, deleting names, etc)
 * Angry users are very loud

 **Least Clicks Design**
 * If there’s 1 design concept to remember, it’s this: Minimize the amount of clicks it takes for the user to do your core action.
 * Less than 3 clicks and/or 5 seconds to do the core user flow
-    * Make sure “90%” flow is always fast - push complexity behind menus like bottom sheet **Free Is Powerful**
+* Make sure “90%” flow is always fast - push complexity behind menus like bottom sheet

+**Free Is Powerful**
 * 2 core types of free: Product itself is free and there’s no ads (i.e. ad-free)
 * People love free.
 If you’re building a product to strengthen your portfolio, learn, have fun, help people, and unlock job opportunities, you should leverage that as a superpower.
 Make your product, at least initially, free and ad-free.
 * There are so many product spaces dominated by hucksters trying to nickel-and-dime people with ad-infested apps.
 * You need your initial users to love your app, and that is very difficult to do if it’s paid or has ads.

 **Growing The Product And User Base**

-Eat Your Own Dogfood
+** Eat Your Own Dogfood
 * The most important user of your product is you
 * If you don’t use your own product, it is hard to build user empathy as you’re not going through the pain yourself
 * In the beginning, your product will feel clunky, both due to a lack of features and inefficiencies with your core flow.
 Dogfooding empowers you to fix this.
 * You will have very little user feedback to go off of initially, so you need to do this to fuel the initial iteration.
 * Alex used Random Name Picker for board game nights to help select the board game to play and the restaurant to eat at.

 **Feedback Is A Gift**
 * User feedback is free product management: It’s really rare that the problem a user faces is unique to them, so just fixing their problem almost certainly improves your product and makes users love it more.
 * Don’t be defensive with bad reviews.
 They often have clear, actionable feedback - The angry words are essentially wrapping up a valuable gift.
 Fix their issue, apologize in your reply, and let them know when the fix is out.
 * Respond to every review.
 This is especially important initially as those users are the most valuable (every rating has a lot of weight, they took a chance on you).

 **Understand SEO**
 * SEO is really not that hard: Figure out popular terms that users are searching for that are relevant to your product and include them, primarily in the title and description
 * Pretend you are somebody looking for an app/website to solve your problem and just let your fingers do the typing - What do you search for?
 * Look at competitor apps: how can you do better?
 What features can you add?

 **Keep Iterating And Improving**
 * Like a lot of things in tech, particularly interviewing, product development is a marathon, not a sprint
 * You can’t just release a v1 and expect it to explode.
 That’s the exception, not the rule.
 * Commit to at least 15 updates across 2 months.
 After that, if there’s still no traction, move on to something else.
 * For the mobile stores in particular, update frequency are almost certainly factored into the search ranking algorithm

 # October 12th